awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 @task_id=5;
 ```

-**Example of Listing All Tasks and Their Statuses on a Specific Database**
+**Example of listing all tasks and their statuses on a specific database**

 ```
 exec msdb.dbo.rds_task_status @db_name='my_database';
 ```

-**Example of Listing All Tasks and Their Statuses on the Current Instance**
+**Example of listing all tasks and their statuses on the current instance**

 ```
 exec msdb.dbo.rds_task_status;